parasuramivln/PDC-support-web/software/lammps/general.md

 Lammps is a molecular dynamics simulator which can model particles at various scales and is distributed by Sandia National Laboratories.
-For more information see: https://www.lammps.org/
+For more information see the [LAMMPS homepage](https://www.lammps.org).

 ## How to use

 The LAMMPS module can be loaded with
 ```
 ml PDC/<version>
-ml lammps/15Sep2022-cpeGNU-22.06
+ml lammps/2Aug2023-cpeGNU-23.12
 ```

-This will add the LAMMPS bin directory to your PATH, so that LAMMPS can be started with the command :code:`lmp_mpi` or :code:`lmp_omp`.
+This will add the LAMMPS bin directory to your PATH, so that LAMMPS can be started with the command `lmp_mpi` or `lmp_omp`.
 Below is an example batch script for a LAMMPS job:

 ```